-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made-ground on the M8 carriageway surface, and construction works are programmed to be undertaken at night (5-nights) on a rolling programme.
-The M8 within the scheme extents is partially screened from the wider environment by earth embankments and shelterbelt woodland.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the M8 carriageway, and construction works are programmed to be undertaken at night (5-nights) on a rolling programme.
+In addition, the scheme extents in the western extent are screened from the wider landscape due to the presence of roadside embankments.
 As such, the visual impact of the works will be somewhat reduced.

-Considering the nature, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.
+Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.